shohamy7/ObservabilityOnboarding/learning/observability/part1.md

 2. Learn about how Observability takes practice in real world.
 3. Write an Markdown explaining what is Observability.
 In your explanation, give quotes from sources and example of real time observability platforms.
 4. Explain about the types of observability.
+5. What is Data Observability?
+What are the 5 pillars of Data Observability?
+What are the components that help us achieve this concept?
+Why is it especially important for our Unit?
-5. In your markdown file, add detailed explanation about Observability concepts and important glossary.
+6. In your markdown file, add detailed explanation about Observability concepts and important glossary.
-6. A quick list of products that provide Observability as a product (also add a comparison between them).
+7. A quick list of products that provide Observability as a product (also add a comparison between them).
-7. Provide your take about what is Observability in your opinion and difficulties when developing Observability at scale.
+8. Provide your take about what is Observability in your opinion and difficulties when developing Observability at scale.

 ## Outcome